susina/config-builder/docs/index.md

 3. return an array of cleaned parameters or a configuration object

-We ship loaders supporting the following file formats:
+We ship loaders for the following file formats:

 -  __.ini__
 -  __.json__ via PHP json extension